JonSnowbd/Eventity/readme.md

 Systems are of course Javascript in this metaphor, they're going to drive our application. lets write a system that'll move player along the x axis every 'tick' or update.

 ```
-from ECS import ecs, System
+from eventity import ecs, System

 PositionComponent = {
     "name": "position",